What is Salad Bars to Schools?

-Let’s Move Salad Bars to Schools (LMSB2S) launched in 2012 with the mission of donating salad bars to U.S. schools so that every child has daily access to fresh fruits and vegetables.
-This healthy school lunch initiative was founded by Food Family Farming Foundation, National Fruit and Vegetable Alliance, United Fresh Produce Association Foundation, and Whole Foods Market in support of First Lady Michelle Obama’s Let’s Move!
+Salad Bars to Schools (SB2S) launched in 2010 with the mission of donating salad bars to U.S. schools so that every child has daily access to fresh fruits and vegetables.
+This healthy school lunch initiative was a partnership founded by the Chef Ann Foundation, National Fruit and Vegetable Alliance, United Fresh Start Foundation, and Whole Foods Market in support of Former First Lady Michelle Obama’s Let’s Move!
 Initiative.

 Learn more about how to Get a Salad Bar.